ndeutschmann/zunis/doc_build/library/tutorial/config.rst

 also taken from a file if a path is given.
 Lastly, the optimizer settings itself are specified, defining which algorithm to use as well as its parameters.

+In general, all keywords arguments specified for :func:`Integrators <zunis.integration.default_integrator.Integrator>` can be defined in a configuration file.

-Extending the basic example, this config file can be loaded to the integrator in the following way:
+Extending the basic example, this configuration file can be loaded to the integrator in the following way:

 .. code-block:: python